microsoft/ts-gyb/documentation/interface-guide.md

 Refer to [Value types](#value-types) for allowed parameter types.

-> If your existing method uses multiple arguments, changing to destructuring assignment would be easier since no change is needed to the method body.
+> Tips: If your existing method uses multiple arguments, changing to destructuring assignment would be easier since no change is needed to the method body.

 ## Return type